bencvt/LibShapeDraw/README-Trident.md

     `RepeatBehavior$REVERSE`) that can occur when decompiling, a frequent thing in Minecraft development.

+ +  Fixed a few invalid `@link`s so Javadocs can be generated without error.

 With those modifications in place, LibShapeDraw also provides the following for
 integration: